New Years Eve in Javea

 New Year’s Eve in Javea, or Nochevieja (the old night), is celebrated in different ways.
 In Europe most people fire up rockets, eat turkey and toast in Champagne.
 Millions of euros are fired up this evening as a thank you for the old.
 New Year’s Eve in Spain is a special experience that should be experienced.

 The holidays in Javea are a time to enjoy the company of friends and family.
 In Spain, 31 December is a very special celebration, where the fun and partying go on well into the early hours.
 If you want to get the year off to a good start, come and celebrate New Year’s Eve in Spain.
-You will have a great time eating the traditional ‘lucky grapes’ – and on into the small hours!
+You will have a great time eating the traditional ‘lucky grapes’ into the small hours!

 New Year’s Eve or Nochevieja (old night), as it’s known in Spanish, is a great time to visit Javea, as it is full of celebrations, fiestas, traditions, and superstitions.